-Think about why you use the search engines for in the first place.
+Think about why you use the search engines in the first place.
 You enter “keywords” in a search engine looking for something.
-It could be for information (news & education), entertainment (movies & music) or transaction (buying products or services).
+It could be for information (news & education), entertainment (movies & music), or transactions (buying products or services).

 In all the above cases, you are searching for something that you know that it exists.
 Search engines are just an evolved form of yellow pages.
 You look for products and services that you already know about.
 That’s why the traffic from search engines are always of higher quality.

 People are searching for something and already know what they want.
 If they land on a site to find what they were looking for, they are highly likely to convert.